PerioHEALTH and Implants

 • They are aesthetically pleasing and very natural looking.

-• Dental implants allow patient to eat hard foods with confidence.
+• Dental implants allow patients to eat hard foods with confidence.

 • Patients experience an increase in self-confidence.

-• There are upper age restrictions for a dental implant.
+• There are no upper age restrictions for a dental implant.

 • With poor-fitting dentures, the teeth can slip around causing you to mumble or slur your words.
 Dental implants allow you to speak without this worry.